akipingu/powergene/README.md

 The powergene R package simulates mosquito count data under short- and long-term semi-field experimental design scenarios, evaluating single or combined interventions.
-It incorporates fixed treatment effects and random chamber-level variability to support robust power analysis and semi-field experimental planning.
+It incorporates fixed treatment effects, random chamber-level or sampling time-level variability to support robust power analysis for short- or long-term semi-field experimental planning.

 This package is an extension of a simulation based power analysis framework developed by [Kipingu et. al